Cornwall’s most iconic fishing village is so much more than just a filming location!

 The picturesque village of Port Isaac is famous as the location for the ITV drama series, Doc Martin, a comedy drama starring Martin Clunes.
 It also featured in BBC’s recent adaptation of Poldark, so don’t be surprised if the narrow streets and fisherman’s cottages look a little familiar!

-However, look beyond the famous fictitious inhabitants and you’ll find a thriving and busy little village, surrounding by rugged coastline and packed with great amenities – particularly for fans of Cornish food and drink.
+However, look beyond the famous fictitious inhabitants and you’ll find a thriving and busy little village, surrounded by rugged coastline and packed with great amenities – particularly for fans of Cornish food and drink.
 For those who like the hustle and bustle (and economic opportunities) of a village popular with visitors, and an active social life, moving to Port Isaac is a win-win!

 The tiny hamlet of Port Gaverne – all but connected to Port Isaac itself – is a pretty and peaceful cove which was once a slate, coal and limestone handling port in the 19th Century.
 Port Gaverne is a sought-after location for house hunters, having one foot in Port Isaac and the other in the wild and undeveloped stretch of coast to the north.